HomeAfrican SafarisAfrican Safari Guide

 Kalahari Desert

 Where is it?
-Crossing several countries, the Kalahari Desert covers around 70% of Botswana, starting from the southern border with South Africa, expanding up into Botswana.
+Crossing several countries, the Kalahari Desert covers around 70% of Botswana, starting from the southern border with South Africa and expanding up into Botswana.
 It offers some of the typical topography and features you would expect from a desert experience, plus much more.

 Highlights of the park:

-• Bask in the diverse wildlife, flora, and fauna in connection to the dramatic variations in temperature.
+• Bask in the diverse wildlife, flora, and fauna during dramatic variations in temperature

-When to visit: Consider the wet season to optimize this region and embrace all its offerings, most noticeably the prolific birdlife that can be seen from December through to March.
+When to visit: Consider the wet season to embrace all of the region’s offerings, most noticeably the prolific birdlife that can be seen from December through to March.
 Animals also congregate around the pans, so wildlife spotting is good.
-The cooler and drier months will make road travel easier, so we could say this is a year-round destination.
+The cooler and drier months will make road travel easier, so you could say this is a year-round destination.

 Linyanti

 Where is it?
-Located in the north-western corner of Chobe National Park, near the river border of Namibia, lies the swamp-like safari wonder of Linyanti.
+In the northwestern corner of Chobe National Park, near the river border of Namibia, lies the swamp-like safari wonder of Linyanti.
 It is remote and rugged, and offers exceptional off-the-beaten-track safaris.

 Highlights of the park:

-• View the vast herds of elephants to experience one of the main highlights of any safari to this region.
+• View the vast herds of elephants to experience one of the main highlights of any safari in this region

 • Indulge in the stillness, remoteness, and incredible birdlife associated with the serene corner of Botswana